deib-polimi/deepthought/README.md

 # DeepThought: a Reputation and Voting-based Blockchain Oracle

 DeepThought is a distributed human-based blockchain oracle that combines voting and reputation schemes.
-It is in development by a team composed of me, an M.Sc. student, and two postdocs.
 The aim is to validate external information before storing it in a blockchain relying on humans that collaboratively cross-check external information.
 In particular, the first part of the development shows that our approach achieves greater resistance to voter corruption in different configurations.
 A full paper on this work has been accepted at the International Conference on Service Oriented Computing 2022.

 ## Approach